Tom Blomqvist: 2019–20 season

 Blomqvist returned to the race seat for the final two races of the 2019–20 season-ending 2020 Berlin ePrix, replacing Jaguar's James Calado, who had other commitments.

 2020–21 season

 Blomqvist was then given a full-time seat at the NIO 333 FE Team for the 2020–21 Formula E World Championship, driving alongside fellow Briton Oliver Turvey.
-The car was one of the slowest on the grid, finishing in last place of the constructors, with Blomqvist accumulating 6 points, and Turvey 13.
+The car was one of the slowest on the grid, finishing in last place of the constructors, with Blomqvist accumulating six points, and Turvey with thirteen points.

 For the 2021–22 season, Blomqvist opted to leave NIO and joined Envision Racing as a reserve driver.

 FIA World Endurance Championship (2018–present)

 2018

 Blomqvist driving at the 2018 6 Hours of Shanghai.

 In the 2018 Blancpain GT Series Endurance Cup, driving a BMW M6 GT3 for Team Walkenhorst Motorsport, Blomqvist, and teammates Philipp Eng and Christian Krognes won the 2018 24 Hours of Spa.